-Trial, given that the Snowy Hydro Re-orientation proposal and Southern Generators' proposal are short-term measures.
+In addition, the Commission is of the view that there would be a benefit in implementing the proposal that is most consistent with the existing Snowy CSP/CSC Trial, given that the Snowy Hydro Re-orientation proposal and Southern Generators' proposal are short-term measures.
 The Commission considers that the Snowy CSP/CSC Trial seeks to promote more efficient locational pricing within the Snowy region at times of constraint between Murray and Tumut.
-The Commission regards the Southern Generators' proposal represents an extension of the CSP/CSC instrument by extending more efficient locational pricing to Murray as well as Tumut generation during times of congestion whereas the Snowy Hydro Reorientation proposal is less consistent with the current Snowy CSP/CSC Trial as it represents a move away from accurate locational pricing.
+The Commission regards the Snowy Hydro Re-orientation proposal as less consistent with the current Snowy CSP/CSC Trial as it represents a move away from more efficient locational pricing whereas the Southern Generators' proposal is consistent with the CSP/CSC instrument as it maintains locational pricing for Murray generation.
+In addition, the Commission is considering Snowy region boundary change proposals as part of the Rule change proposals currently before it from Snowy Hydro and Macquarie Generation.

-Therefore, the Commission considers that in comparison to the Snowy Hydro Reorientation proposal, the Southern Generators' proposal is more likely to contribute to the achievement of the NEM objective.
+Therefore, the Commission considers that in comparison to the Southern Generators' proposal, the Snowy Hydro Re-orientation proposal is less likely to advance the NEM objective.